fatwaazam/laminar_flow/README.md

 we have constant velocity on the left side of the entrance region we have zeroGradient on the top of the flat plate region and the right hand side we have noSlip condition on bottom of the flat plate region

+for the future we want to include turbulence modelling